NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

+.. versionadded:: 1.6.0
-.. versionadded:: 1.11.0
+.. versionchanged:: 1.11.0
+    :rfc:`8767` behavior is introduced

 Serving Stale Data
 ==================

-Unbound supports serving stale data from its cache, as descibed in :RFC:`8767`.
+Unbound supports serving stale data from its cache, as described in :rfc:`8767`.
 Serving stale data would normally break the contract between an authoritative name server and a caching resolver on the amount of time a record is permitted to be cached.
-However, the TTL definition of :RFC:`8767#section-4` states that:
+However, the TTL definition of :rfc:`8767#section-4` states that:

     "If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired."

 Serving expired records is not a novel idea and it was already present in various forms (e.g., increased cache-hit ratio, fallback when upstream is not reachable) in various resolvers.
-Unbound’s own form was called serve-expired and its main purpose was to increase the cache-hit ratio.
+Unbound’s own form is called :ref:`serve-expired:<unbound.conf.serve-expired>` and its main purpose was to increase the cache-hit ratio.

 As the RFC landed in the standards track, Unbound gained support for it but still kept the original serve-expired logic.
 Certain aspects of the RFC, such as